suavecode/SUAVE/doc/1_README.md

-SUAVE: An Aerospace Vehicle Environment for Designing Future Aircraft
+MARC: MIT Aerospace Research Code
 =======

-This is the documentation page for SUAVE.
-For more information on general capabilities, current development efforts, and code/documentation style, please check the [main website](http://suave.stanford.edu).
+This is the documentation page for MARC.
+For more information on general capabilities, current development efforts, and code/documentation style, please check the [www.matthewaclarke.com/marc](https://www.matthewaclarke.com/marc).